hplt-project/hplt-e/README.md

 **Step 1: Create a configuration file**

 Create a configuration file containing the name of the group and corresponding tasks and save it in the, e.g., `groups` folder.
+An example for the Ukrainian ZNO group task can be found [here](ukrainian/zno/zno.yaml).

 ```bash
 group: hplt_french